 Here’s a look at what your Redwood National Park elopement could look like!

-Fern Canyon has gained a lot of popularity and now requires a day pass.
+Fern Canyon has gained a lot of popularity and now requires an advanced reservation (current as of January 2025).
 This limits the number of visitors each day and protects the ecosystem.
 You can learn more about these passes on the NPS website!

 Want to learn more about eloping?
 Check out these other resources!